ryechris/Go-Cookbook/README.md

 - Packages

+### Format

-### 4. JSON Maker
+#### 4. JSON Maker
 ```
 go run 04-make-json.go
 ```
 A popular standard, JSON facilitates information exchange.
 Programs often need to communicate with other systems.
-Since systems may vary largely, standards are important.
+Since systems vary, standards are important.

 Go just happens to provide a json package: its standardized implementation to encode JSON from its various structures.